Makai Senki Disgaea

 Makai Senki Disgaea (魔界戦記ディスガイア, Makai Senki Disugaia) is an anime series based on the video game Disgaea: Hour of Darkness.
-Makai Senki Disgaea follows the same general plot as the game, but with several alterations to character roles and the chronology of events.
+Makai Senki Disgaea follows the same general plot as the game, but with several alterations to characters and chronology.
 The anime was licensed by Geneon Entertainment before they closed their doors in 2007.
 On September 1, 2010, North American anime distributor Funimation announced that they had rescued the series, and they released the complete series in 2011.

 A bonus feature on the DVD of Disgaea 2: Cursed Memories was a trailer of what the Disgaea anime would look like.
 However, the anime turned out to be completely different from what was shown in the trailer.
 No explanation was given for the drastic departure of the final anime from the trailer.
 A preview of the Disgaea anime was also available on another Geneon anime DVD, Hellsing Ultimate OVA I.

 Makai Senki Disgaea is also the title of several distinct manga and light novel series based on the Disgaea game series.

 Plot

-The angel apprentice Flonne is sent from her homeland of Celestia to the Netherworld with a mission to assassinate King Krichevskoy, the ruler of the Netherworld.
-However, when she arrives at the overlord's castle, it is engulfed in flames.
-For the next two years, Flonne searches for her target, narrowing her search to a local dump.
+An angel apprentice Flonne is sent from her homeland of Celestia to the Netherworld with a mission to assassinate King Krichevskoy, the ruler of the Netherworld.
+However, when she arrives at King Krichevskoy's castle, it is engulfed in flames, and he is nowhere to be found.
+For the next two years, Flonne searches for King Krichevskoy, eventually narrowing her search to a local dump.
 She finds a coffin with Krichevskoy's emblem on it and tries to carry out the assassination.
-However, it turns out that it is not Krichevskoy, but his son Laharl.
-After learning that his father has died, Laharl set out to claim the title of overlord for himself.
-Flonne and another demon by the name of Etna followed after him.
+However, it turns out that it is not Krichevskoy inside, but his son Laharl.
+After learning that his father has died, Laharl sets out to claim the title of overlord for himself.
+Flonne and a demon by the name of Etna followed after him, joining him on his journey's.